 The course will contain both a theoretical and practical assessment in which minimum pass levels will apply.

 The dress code for the course is normal Trust uniform.
-This must consist of a collared shirt or polo shirt as per the Mess rules below.
-You should also bring suitable clothing to be worn under the PRPS ensemble.
+This must consist of a collared shirt or polo shirt, trousers and clean boots.

 - T-shirts without collar

 - Ripped, torn or faded denim jeans

 - Skirts/dresses shorter than mid-thigh

 - Shorts, shell/track suits and clothing worn for sports and physical training

 - Bomber/ski jackets, hoodies and body warmers including fleece jackets (cloakrooms are provided for outdoor coats)

 NARU Education Centre

 Wiltshire SP4 0ES